 - Serotonin is crucial as it helps modulate dopamine and norepinephrine.
 As such, regulating serotonin also helps regulate three of the five main neurotransmitter types.

-- GABA is the body’s main inhibitory neurotransmitter.
+- GABA is the body’s primary inhibitory neurotransmitter.
 Messages get regulated when they bind to GABA receptors and control neural inhibition and timing of neural networks.
 Therefore, anything that normalizes GABA will help.

 - Dopamine is closely linked to happiness, satisfaction, reward, and pleasure.
-You can really boost self-esteem if dopamine levels are healthy and greater self-esteem is a good shot at combating depression.
+You can really boost self-esteem if dopamine levels are healthy, and higher self-esteem is a good shot at combating depression.
 People with sadness in their lives tend to be happier when dopamine levels are boosted.

 - Glutamate is the main excitatory transmitter in the brain.
-An increased production of glutamate can help lower levels of depression.
+Increased production of glutamate can help lower levels of depression.

 - Norepinephrine has been linked to depression when levels are depleted, or messages not conveyed correctly.
 Regulating this neurotransmitter can ease symptoms of depression.